Isolation & Social Engagement

 Hate Crimes can be committed against a person, or property.
 Please call 999 if you feel that life is in danger, or call 101 at any other time.

 A victim of Hate Crime does not have to be a member of the group at which the hostility or prejudice is targeted.
 In fact, anyone could be a victim of Hate Crime.

-If someone is convicted of a criminal offence, and prejudice hostility in relation to any of the above categories is proven, any sentence they receive would be increased due to accounting for the fact it is a Hate Crime.
+If someone is convicted of a criminal offence, and prejudice or hostility in relation to any of the above categories is proven, any sentence they receive would be increased due to it being classified as a Hate Crime.

-What this means is that you can approach us – or any of the other centres – instead of the police to report a Hate Crime, and we would then pass the details onto them to be dealt with appropriately.
-We offer a safe, confidential space for people to do so – please do feel free to pop in and see us at Dove House, 65 Union Street, Stockport, SK1 3NP if you wish to and we can take the details from you.
+This means you can approach us or any other centres – instead of the police – to report a Hate Crime.
+We would then pass the details onto the police to be dealt with appropriately.
+We offer a safe, confidential space to support you through the process.